-Bilateral relations are good and wide-ranging.
-Germany was one of the first countries to officially recognise and establish diplomatic relations with the Republic of Kosovo after the country declared its independence in February 2008.
-Furthermore, the Government and people of Kosovo have not forgotten that Germany took in hundreds of thousands of refugees from Kosovo before and during the military conflicts of 1998/1999, or that from 1999 onwards it helped with reconstruction efforts, initially through emergency relief measures and shortly afterwards by commencing development cooperation.
+Germany was one of the first countries to officially recognise and establish diplomatic relations with the Republic of Kosovo after the country declared its independence in 2008.
+Furthermore, the Government and people of Kosovo have not forgotten that Germany took in hundreds of thousands of refugees from Kosovo before and during the 1998/99 conflict, or that from 1999 onwards it helped with reconstruction efforts, initially through emergency relief measures and shortly afterwards by commencing development cooperation.

-Germany is considered one of Kosovo’s privileged partners, offering the country long-term support in its efforts towards integration into Euro-Atlantic structures.
-Regular visits to Pristina by members of the Federal Government and German Bundestag underline the importance that Germany attaches to Kosovo’s development – also as a factor for the stability of the region as a whole.
+Germany is considered one of Kosovo’s closest partners, actively supporting the country in its efforts towards integration into Euro-Atlantic structures.
+Regular visits by members of the Federal Government and German Bundestag underline the importance that Germany attaches to Kosovo’s development – also as a factor for the stability of the region as a whole.

-Germany is one of Kosovo’s largest bilateral donors in the field of development cooperation.
-Since 1999, Germany has provided around 600 million euros for emergency relief measures, humanitarian assistance and technical and financial cooperation projects.
-2018 saw new commitments totalling just under 56 million euros (32.1 million euros in financial cooperation and 23.7 million euros in technical cooperation).
+Germany is one of Kosovo’s principal trading partners and also one of the largest bilateral donors in the field of economic cooperation.
+Since 1999, Germany has provided more than 600 million euros for emergency relief measures, humanitarian assistance and technical and financial cooperation projects.
+The focus is on public administration and democratisation, energy and sustainable economic development.

-The Goethe-Institut does not have an office in Kosovo.
-Since 2017 Kosovo has been served by the Goethe-Institut in Skopje (before that it was served by the offices in Belgrade and Thessaloniki).
-The language learning centre (partnered with the Goethe-Institut) which opened in Pristina in May 2013 was converted into a Goethe-Zentrum in February 2018 in response to the constantly growing demand for language courses and the great interest in German culture.
-In addition, the German Embassy in Pristina handles a substantial portion of the cultural work, including scholarship and further-education programmes as well as events such as concerts and exhibitions.
-German culture invariably meets with a warm response in Kosovo, as evidenced by the annual Days of the German Language and other cultural events organised by the Embassy.
-There are also an increasing number of popular initiatives devoted to German culture and the German language.
-A cultural agreement between Germany and Kosovo entered into force on 14 June 2013, placing the already lively cultural exchange between the two countries on an official footing under international law.
+There has been a Goethe-Zentrum in Pristina since 2018.
+In addition, the German Embassy in Pristina handles a substantial portion of the cultural work, including scholarship and further-education programmes, concerts and exhibitions.
+German culture invariably meets with a warm response in Kosovo, as evidenced by the annual Days of the German Language, for example.
+A cultural agreement entered into force on 14 June 2013, placing the lively cultural exchange between the two countries on an official footing under international law.